 Even this sentence is too complex.
 How can we tell?
-After running it through VT Readability we can see:
+After running it through VT Writer we can see:

 - It scores at a grade level of 18 (this is a proxy for cognitive load, the higher the number, the more complex it is)